 Pick a content calendar template and project management system that works for you.

 There are many different templates and content scheduling tools out there to choose from, so there’s no need to reinvent the wheel.
-You can find some good editorial calendar templates here and here (for small nonprofits).
+You can find some good editorial calendar templates here.
 Your content calendar can even be as simple as an Excel spreadsheet template; a Google calendar; a free Editorial Calendar Plug-in with a simple drag and drop interface; a Word document, or even a hard copy calendar you print out and mark up with pen and ink.
 Or a calendar you affix to the wall and populate with yellow stickies you can move around.

 It doesn’t need to be fancy; it just needs to be something with which you’re comfortable.